The generalized second law in Euclidean Schwarzschild black hole: Conclusions

-So far we have considered the influences of internal degrees of freedom over matter fields, modeled by an additive quenched disorder.
-One must consider also a multiplicative disorder situation \cite{Soares_2020}.
-As has been discussed in the literature, the main difference between the multiplicative and additive disorder, is that in the former, the effects of the disorder fluctuations does depend on the state of the system.
-This problem is under investigation by the authors.
+So far we have considered an additive disorder field.
+One must consider also a multiplicative disorder situation \cite{Soares_2020}, that can be associated to the coupling between degrees of freedom inside the event horizon with those outside.
+As has been discussed in the literature, the main difference between the multiplicative and additive disorder, is that in the former, the effects of the disorder fluctuations depend on the state of the system.
+What comes in mind is if this construction is a particular case of a more general situation discussing quantum fields in bounded domains defined in a Riemannian compact manifold.
+The literature has been emphasizing that is problematic to define the entropy of quantum field in some compact domain under the influence of an environment.
+These problems are under investigation by the authors.